Education Credits Or Deductions Featured

 Important Notes

-• Only qualified tuition and related expenses are eligible for education credits.
-These typically include tuition, fees, and course materials required for enrollment.
+• Only qualified education expenses are eligible for an education credit.
+Qualified expenses generally include tuition, required enrollment fees, and certain required course materials.

-• Expenses for room, board, insurance, medical fees, transportation, and personal living expenses are not considered qualified expenses.
+• Expenses for room and board, insurance, medical expenses, transportation, personal living expenses, and similar personal expenses are not qualified education expenses for education credit purposes.

 Source: